Asynchrony-Resilient Sleepy Total-Order Broadcast Protocols: Asynchrony-resilient Byzantine total-order broadcast

 For \emph{bounded divergence}, observe that in order to be output with any grade by process $p_i$, a log~$\Lambda$ must be voted by more than $\frac{m}{3}$ processes, where $m = |\mathcal{M}_r^i|$ is the perceived participation of $p_i$.
 Recall that $\mathcal{M}_r^i$ contains at most one message per process.
 Thus, each process outputs at most two conflicting logs.

 Finally, for the \emph{clique validity} property, let us consider a process $p_i \in H' \cap H_{r+1}$.
 By assumption, $\mathcal{M}_0^i$ contains a \textsc{vote} message for some extension of~$\Lambda$ from each process in $H'$.
 Since all \textsc{vote} messages from $H' \cap H_r$ are also by assumption for some extension of~$\Lambda$, it is the case that $\mathcal{M}_r^i$ also contains a \textsc{vote} message for each process in~$H'$, all for extensions of~$\Lambda$.
-By assumption, $|H'| > \frac{2}{3} |S_r \cup P_0| = \frac{2}{3} n_r$ which implies that~$\Lambda$ is output with grade 1 by~$p_i$. \end{proof}
+By assumption, $|H'| > \frac{2}{3} |O_r \cup \mathcal{P}_0| = \frac{2}{3} n_r$ which implies that~$\Lambda$ is output with grade 1 by~$p_i$. \end{proof}

+Note that the mechanism of extending the graded agreement protocol by Malkhi, Momose, and Ren~\cite{DBLP:journals/iacr/MalkhiMR22} is also applicable to other graded agreement protocols.
+Specifically, by providing each process \( p_i \) with a set \( \mathcal{M}^i_0 \) possessing the characteristics defined above, the same logic can be applied to adapt other protocols similarly.

-\subsection{Extended Byzantine total-order broadcast protocol}
+\subsection{Extended Byzantine Total-Order Broadcast Protocol}

-In this section, we show that the extended weak graded agreement protocol from the previous section can be used to capture expiration of messages in the~$\eta$-sleepy model, allowing us to simply prove safety and liveness of Algorithm~\ref{alg:ab-mmr} in the~$\eta$-sleepy model with messages subject to expiration.
+We show that the extended graded agreement protocol from the previous section can be used to capture expiration of messages in the~$\eta$-sleepy model, allowing us to simply prove safety and liveness of Algorithm~\ref{alg:ab-mmr} in the~$\eta$-sleepy model with messages subject to expiration.

 {Recall that Algorithm~\ref{alg:ab-mmr} proceeds in views of two rounds each, and in each round an instance of graded agreement (Figure~\ref{fig:graded-agreement-mmr}) is started.
-In order to make Algorithm~\ref{alg:ab-mmr} asynchrony resilient, we modify it to use the latest unexpired messages as inputs in its graded agreement instances, i.e., a process $p_i \in H_{r+1}$ computes its outputs from a $GA$ instance started in round~$r$ based on the set of unexpired, latest messages, i.e., the latest among those from rounds $[r -\eta, r]$, with equivocating latest messages being discarded. {From this point, ``Algorithm~\ref{alg:ab-mmr} modified to use latest unexpired messages'', or simply ``the modified Algorithm~\ref{alg:ab-mmr}'', refers precisely this modified protocol.}
+In order to make Algorithm~\ref{alg:ab-mmr} asynchrony resilient, we modify it to use the latest unexpired messages as inputs in its graded agreement instances, i.e., a process $p_i \in H_{r+1}$ computes its outputs from a $GA$ instance started in round~$r$ based on the set of unexpired, latest messages, i.e., the latest among those from rounds $[r -\eta, r]$, with equivocating latest messages being discarded. {From this point, ``Algorithm~\ref{alg:ab-mmr} modified to use latest unexpired messages'', or simply ``the modified Algorithm~\ref{alg:ab-mmr}'', refers precisely to this modified protocol.}